mkallango/poc-frontend/README.md

 # poc-frontend

-POC to test Angular and React frameworks, implementing a CRUD system to insert data and search data recorded.
+POC to test Angular framework, implementing a CRUD system to insert data and search data recorded.

 # Objective:
 Create a CRUD to record client data.